SkillsWorkflow/Documentation/SkillsWorkflow/docs/automations/actions.md

 To configure this action, there are parameters that can be set:

 * targetWorkflowId -  The Workflow Id that is intended to run
-* body(optional) - This field is at the Action level and can be populated with the data that should be used in the subWorkflow
+* body(optional) - This field is at the Action level and can be populated with the data that should be used in the subWorkflow.
+The body must be JSON.
+* sessionId (optional) - 60 Characters Maximum.
+When set will execute synchronously the workflow.
+In other words, it will wait for the previous to finish before starting the next one.

 #### Template